radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 Argument | Description
 -|-
 -d | The name of the folder where the scripts are saved (e.g. sql1).
 The name should not contain any special or path characters (e.g. `/,\`).
 The folder will be created under the <RLI_HOME>/work/sql/ directory.
 If the location already contains scripts, they are overwritten without warning.
 -n | The RadiantOne data source name.
 The data source contains information (JDBC connection string, user, and password) that is used to connect to the database and read the base table schema.
 The credentials defined in the data source must have permission to read the base table schema.

+>[!note]
-Note - the data source must exist prior to using the command.
+>The data source must exist prior to using the command.
 -t | The base table name.
 The name of the table is used to create the create_capture.sql and the drop_capture.sql scripts.
 The base table name should be in the form: SCHEMA.TABLE_NAME, for example DBO.CUSTOMERS.
 SCHEMA and TABLE_NAME should not contain special characters (e.g. [ ]`".), should not be quoted, and should be in the proper upper/lower case (depends on the database type/vendor).
 -u | The log table user.
 The create_user.sql script includes commands to create a log table user/owner and the log table schema (which will have the same name as the log table user).
 The log table user is created with the password assigned by the -p option.
 -l | Specify the log table name instead of using default computation based on full base table name.